New Player Guide

 Logging into the Server

-Step 1: Download and Install an Ultima Online client and Razor
+Step 1: Download and Install our launcher hereor at least an Ultima Online client and Razor.

-Step 2: Open Razor(or other client) and configure it to connect to Angel Island
+Step 2: Open the launcher and install Angel Island.
+Likewise you can install razor and configure it to connect to Angel Island:

 After you type these into their respective boxes, press Okay.